Lab Members

 Kelly worked in the BOSS Lab from January 2023 to May 2024, after graduating from UB’s graduate program of Speech-Language Pathology.
 Her thesis aimed to calculate the minimally detectable change of speech intelligibility using three different reliability measures.
 Kelly has since moved to Atlanta, Georgia, where she is working to complete her clinical fellowship at the Emory Voice Center.

-Abbie is in her second year of her M.A in Speech-Language Pathology at UB, and worked in the BOSS Lab from November 2023 to May of 2024.
+Abbie finished her M.A in Speech-Language Pathology at UB, and worked in the BOSS Lab from November 2023 to May of 2024.
 Her research interests include aphasia and cognitive-communication disorders in adults as well as motor speech/swallowing disorders.
 After graduate school, Abbie hopes to work in a hospital or rehabilitation setting.